iuliaapopescu/Perceptron-MLPClassifier/README.md

 # Training a neural network using the MLPClassifier model from sklearn library

-## Train a MLPClassifier model and testing it using the following configurations:
+## Train a MLPClassifier model and test it using the following configurations:

 a.
 Activation function=‘tanh’, hidden_layer_sizes=(1), learning_rate_init=0.01, momentum=0, max_iter=200 (default)